 F5 BIG-IP vulnerability under active attack after RCE discovery

 The vulnerability resides in the BIG-IP Configuration utility, also known as the Traffic Management User Interface (TMUI).
-Attackers can exploit the flaw by sending a specially crafted HTTP request to an exposed management port, bypassing authentication entirely.
-F5 disclosed the vulnerability in late October 2023, and security researchers published proof-of-concept (PoC) exploit code within hours, leading to immediate and widespread attacks.
+Attackers can exploit the flaw by sending a specially crafted HTTP request to an exposed management port.
+While F5 initially disclosed the vulnerability in October as a DoS flaw, new information revealed its more dangerous RCE capabilities, leading to active exploitation.

-The U.S. Cybersecurity and Infrastructure Security Agency (CISA) quickly added CVE-2023-46747 to its Known Exploited Vulnerabilities (KEV) catalog, confirming the active threat and mandating federal agencies to patch their systems.
+The U.S. Cybersecurity and Infrastructure Security Agency (CISA) added CVE-2025-53521 to its Known Exploited Vulnerabilities (KEV) catalog, confirming the active threat and mandating federal agencies to patch their systems.

 A successful attack gives adversaries a powerful foothold inside a target network.
 BIG-IP devices often sit at critical network junctions, managing application traffic.
 Compromise can lead to data exfiltration, internal network pivoting, deployment of ransomware, or manipulation of network traffic.